-According to the opinion of milk producers, the important aspects to be considered for adopting dairying as an economic activity were 'Higher milk yield' (about 50 per cent), followed by 'Keep crossbred cows / improved buffaloes' and 'Get economic assistance for dairy development'.
-About threefourths of dairy farmers felt that the best methods of dairy farming were the new methods with new technologies.
+According to the opinion of milk producers, the important aspects to be considered for adopting dairying as an economic activity were 'Higher milk yield' (about 50 per cent), followed by 'Keeping crossbred cows / improved buffaloes' and 'Getting economic assistance for dairy development'.
+About three-fourths of dairy farmers felt that the best method of dairy farming were the new methods with new technologies.
 About 70 per cent producers believed that the market information related to milk was useful for dairy farmers.
-Almost half of the respondents opined that dairy cooperatives is better avenue for getting good milk price, followed by private dairies (21 per cent) and individual households (20 per cent).
+Almost half of the respondents opined that dairy cooperative is a better avenue for getting good milk price, followed by private dairies (21 per cent) and individual households (20 per cent).
 Almost all the respondents unanimously felt that the quality of milk is essential for getting better price.
 About 50 per cent of dairy farmers estimated the required capital for their enterprise and quantity of fodder well in advance.
 However, only 16 per cent households prepared their dairy activity calendar well in advance.
-While 'Veterinary doctor' was the most preferred source for dairy management information, the least preferred sources that were never used by dairy households included Agriculture universities & dairy institutes.
+While 'Veterinary doctor' was the most preferred source for dairy management information, the least preferred sources that were never used by dairy households included Agriculture Universities & Dairy Institutes.
 The main source of information on dairy technologies was electronic media, followed by print media, cattle exhibition, radio, published literature and agriculture exhibitions.
-Only 16 per cent of households knew about major breeds of cattle and buffaloes.
+Only 16 per cent of households knew about major breeds of cattle and buffalo.